 The Willow Creek Story

 Willow Creek Kennels is located north of Little Falls, MN.
 The kennel was built on a 266 acre farm that goes back six generations in Chad Hines’ family.
-Chad spent much of his childhood on the property, either hunting, dog training, fishing…learning about the world.
-The land offers a mixture of ruffed grouse and pheasant habitat, ideal for training grounds and leisure upland hunting.
-The landscape features young aspen tree lines, intermixed agricultural fields, and numerous ponds and streams.
+Chad spent much of his childhood on the property, hunting, dog training, fishing…learning about the world.
+The land offers a mixture of ruffed grouse, woodcock, pheasant and waterfowl habitat.
+The landscape features young aspen, hazelnut and oak patches of timber and tree lines intermixed with native prairie grasses and forbs in the open areas.

 It was a crisp October morning in 1987.
 A pair of wood ducks sailed by my dad and I. One came down, and Dad pulled Puppy, our lab/springer cross, through the cattails searching for the downed wood duck.
-I remember the many hours spent training Puppy, but he never became a competent water dog.
-Eventually I turned to Dad and said, “Dad, I think we need a better dog.”
+I remember the many hours spent training Puppy, but he never became a competent water dog.”

 When Chad was 11 he bought his first AKC registered dog.
 Chad had wanted to build a kennel for some time now, so he needed a name.
 The property is bordered to the west by Fletchers Creek.
-Nearby was another kennel named “Fletcher Creek” so he didn’t name it that.
+Nearby was another kennel named “Fletcher Creek”.
 Chad had observed willows growing in one of the creeks (he asked his dad to be sure that they were willows) and his first AKC registered dog was named Willow Creek’s Running Wrinkles.
 By the time Chad was 14, he had 6 beagles he trained for rabbit hunting and sold puppies in the local paper.
-He still likes to follow a good pack of beagles.
+He still likes to follow a good pack of beagles and currently owns 3 beagles from Green Bay and Bronko’s field trial and hunting lines.

 When Chad was 15, he bought a lab and named him Chocolate to train for hunting and 4H.
 Chad and his dad found Chocolate in the local paper for $50.
 When Chad went to pick the puppy up he soon learned that the pup was not socialized and a difficult dog to train.
 Even so, Chad and Chocolate were able to earn a blue ribbon in dog training at the fair that year.
 Chad wanted Chocolate to go everywhere with him, but Chocolate wasn’t always comfortable with people.